stefanjudis/pwt-workshop/lessons/01-tooling/03-debugging-and-traces.md

 ![Debugging a trace](../../assets/01-03-traces.png)

+A trace file is a snapshot recording of everything your test did.
+It includes console messages, network information, HTML snapshots and much more!

-In default configuration Playwright is not collecting traces.
+In default configuration Playwright is not collecting traces during local development.
 But to learn what they're about, change your `playwright.config.js` to always collect a trace for every test.

 ```javascript
 // playwright.config.js